pieterjandesmedt/vite-et-reves/content/captains-log/2020-04-05-ronde-island.md

 {{< image src="IMG_4644.jpg" alt="Ronde Island in the distance.
 The submerged volcano is in the sea to the left" ratio="3x2" >}}

-I saw a lot of white horses on the waves in the distance, so I expected 25 knots: 1 reef in the main it was.
+I saw a lot of white horses on the waves in the distance, so I expected 25 knots: 1 {{% explain "reef" "make the sail smaller by rolling it in or lowering it a bit" %}} in the main it was.
 As soon as we hoisted the sails, Vite & Rêves zoomed off, happy with her cleaned hulls.

 It was a very pleasant sail.
-Small waves, beam reach, Vite & Rêves doing 9 to 11 knots the whole time.
+Small waves, {{% explain "beam" "the side of the boat" %}} reach, Vite & Rêves doing 9 to 11 knots the whole time.
 The 5.5 miles flew by in half an hour.
 Near Ronde Island we caught some strange currents, heaping up the waves, but that was only a short while.

 The uninhabited island was, as expected, perfectly quiet.
 Only two other boats were anchored in the bay.